LeidyGil/leidygil.github.io/SQL_English.md

     estado_civil TEXT NOT NULL
 );

-/* Select the data from 'personas' and insert it into 'personas2' */ INSERT INTO personas2 (nombre, apellido, estado_civil) SELECT nombre, apellido, estado_civil
+/* SELECT the data FROM 'personas' and insert it into 'personas2' */ INSERT INTO personas2 (nombre, apellido, estado_civil) SELECT nombre, apellido, estado_civil
 FROM personas;